Accenture/reactive-interaction-gateway/docs/api-gateway.md

 ---
 id: api-gateway
-title: API Gateway
+title: Forwarding Requests
-sidebar_label: API Gateway
+sidebar_label: Forwarding Requests
 ---

-RIG includes a basic API Gateway implementation (a configurable, distributed HTTP reverse proxy).
-Provided a route is configured, RIG will forward any matching HTTP request to the respective service or event stream, wait for the reply and forward that reply to the original caller.
+RIG includes a configurable, distributed HTTP reverse proxy.
+Depending on the configuration, RIG forwards incoming HTTP requests to backend services or to a Kafka topic, waits for the reply and forwards it to the original caller.

 ## API Endpoint Configuration